 As head of her own production company - Rafael Film, LLC - Krasilovsky has written, directed and produced numerous documentaries, video-poems and art films, including END OF THE ART WORLD, EXILE, WHAT MEMPHIS NEEDS and BLOOD.
 Her global documentary feature, WOMEN BEHIND THE CAMERA, won five Best Documentary awards, as well as a Tribute Award for achievement in independent cinema from the San Francisco Women’s Film Festival and a lifetime achievement award from the Gdansk DocFilm Festival.

 Meeting other filmmakers at festivals around the world that have screened her work compelled Krasilovsky to think transitionally and transculturally, addressing the perils and pleasures of pastry in PASTRIOLOGY (2013) and LET THEM EAT CAKE (2014 - http://LetThemEatCakeFilm.com) with the help of co-producers and unit producers from Bangladesh, France, India, Japan, Mexico, Peru, the Republic of Guinea, Turkey and other countries.

-Alexis Krasilovsky is currently a professor in the Department of Cinema and Television Arts at California State University, Northridge, teaching film production, screenwriting and film studies and continuing to make her own movies.
-She and her son live in Los Angeles.
-(2008)
+Alexis Krasilovsky is Professor in the Department of Cinema and Television Arts at California State University, Northridge, where she has taught film production, screenwriting and media theory and criticism.

 A film by Alexis Krasilovsky, 2008, 54 min., Color

-Featuring more than 50 camerawomen from around the world, and shot over a period of six years, Shooting Women, by pioneering filmmaker and cine...
+Featuring more than 50 camerawomen from around the world, and shot over a period of six years, SHOOTING WOMEN, by pioneering filmmaker and cinema stud...